usdot-jpo-ode/wzdx/spec-content/enumerated-types/IncidentType_CrashIncidentSpill.md

-# IncidentType_CrashIncidentSpill Enumerated Type
+# IncidentTypeCrashIncidentSpill Enumerated Type
 Values describe calamitous events that have detoured, restricted, or closed a road.

 ## Values
 Value | Description
 --- | ---
-`Crash` | A crash interrupts normal operations.
+`crash` | A crash interrupts normal operations.
-`Crash - Injury` | A crash involving and injury interrupts normal operations.
+`crash-injury` | A crash involving and injury interrupts normal operations.
-`Crash - Investigation` | A crash investigation interrupts normal operations.
+`crash-investigation` | A crash investigation interrupts normal operations.
-`Incident` | An non-crash incident interrupts normal operations.
+`incident` | An non-crash incident interrupts normal operations.
-`Spill` | A spill interrupts normal operations.
+`spill` | A spill interrupts normal operations.

 ## Used By
 Property | Object